A 100 watt bulb uses 0.1 KWH of electricity per hour

 If you are paying standard energy prices, you may be paying about 16 pence per KWH.
 Or if you are on one of the cheaper online tariffs, such as First Utilty, you may be paying about 11.40 pence per KWH.

 It would take 10 hours for a 100 watt bulb to use a kilowatt of electricity

 Therefore, I am now stating the obvious – On a standard tariff you would pay about 16 pence for 10 hours use of a 100 watt bulb, or 1.6 pence per hour.

 Or with the cheaper online rates you would pay around 11.40 pence for 10 hours, or 1.040 pence per hour

 Many People believe a bulb doesn’t consume much electricity.
 But if you were to count the amount of lights which are left on unnecessarily, with an understanding of how much energy a bulb is using, you will soon see how much money you could be wasting by leaving these lights on.

-The prices I have been using for this example are actually almost accurate at the time of this post, although, I have rounded the figures just to make the calculations a bit simpler.
+The prices I have been using for this example are actually almost accurate, although, I have rounded the figures just to make the calculations a bit simpler.

 Most energy suppliers, including:

 All charge either a 2 tier tariff (No standing charge)

 Or a tariff which includes a Standing charge